saqlainnnn/Online-Code-Editor/README.md

 # Online-Code-Editor

 Online Code Editor is a web application that allows users to write, edit, and execute HTML, CSS, and JavaScript code in a single interface.
 The application is built using React, a popular JavaScript library for building user interfaces.
 Users can create new projects, save their work, and share their code with others through a unique URL.
+This web application is similar to Codepen and Codesandbox.

 🚀 **Features of the Online Code Editor:**